D'elles: Commercial reception

-In Canada, D'elles shot to the top of the chart, selling 72,200 copies in its first week and making it the biggest debut of the year, according to data compiled by Nielsen SoundScan.
-It marked her tenth number-one album in the SoundScan era, and her eighth to debut at the top position.
-Out of 72,200 units, 69,285 were sold in Quebec alone.
-Dion captured the top spot once again next week, selling 24,158 copies.
-In the third week, D'elles slipped to number three selling 11,000 units and on 12 June 2007, it was certified 2× platinum in Canada for shipping 200,000 copies.
-In the fourth week, the album sank to number eight.
-D'elles also spent two weeks at number one on the Quebec Albums Chart.
+In Canada, D'elles debuted at number one, selling 72,200 copies in its first week and becoming the year's biggest debut according to data compiled by Nielsen SoundScan.
+It became her 10th number-one album in the SoundScan era and her eighth to debut at the top.
+Of the 72,200 units sold, 69,285 were purchased in Quebec alone.
+The album remained at number one the following week with sales of 24,158 copies.
+In its third week, D'elles fell to number three with sales of 11,000 units, and on 12 June 2007 it was certified double platinum in Canada for shipments of 200,000 copies.
+In the fourth week, the album dropped to number eight.
+D'elles also spent two weeks at number one on the Quebec albums chart.

-In France, D'elles also debuted at number one, selling 55,244 copies.
-It stayed at the top position for the second week, selling 44,143 units.
-In the third week, it dropped to number two with sales of 18,040 units.
-The next week, D'elles fell to number four selling another 17,800 copies and on 21 June 2007, it was certified platinum for shipping 200,000 units.
-Till the end of 2007, the album has sold 259,700 physical copies in France.
-As of September 2010, the album has sold over 300,000 copies in France.
+In France, D'elles also debuted at number one with sales of 55,244 copies.
+It remained at number one the following week with sales of 44,143 units.
+In its third week, it dropped to number two with 18,040 copies sold.
+The next week, it fell to number four with sales of 17,800 units, and on 21 June 2007 it was certified platinum for shipments of 200,000 copies.
+By the end of 2007, the album had sold 259,700 physical copies in France.
+As of September 2010, sales in France exceeded 300,000 copies.

-In Belgium Wallonia, D'elles has sold 15,000 units on the first day after and was certified gold immediately.
-It reached number one and stayed there for three consecutive weeks.
+In Belgium, D'elles sold 15,000 copies on its first day and was immediately certified gold.
+It reached number one in Wallonia and stayed there for three consecutive weeks.
 In Switzerland, the album peaked at number three and was certified gold.
-D'elles has shipped half a million units worldwide during the first week of sales.
+D'elles shipped 500,000 units worldwide during its first week of release.

 Accolades

-In July 2007, Dion was nominated for three Chérie FM Awards: Album of the Year, French Song of the Year ("Et s'il n'en restait qu'une (je serais celle-là)") and Female Artist of the Year.
-Additionally she received Honorary Award during the ceremony.
-Later, in December 2007, she was also nominated for NRJ Music Award as Francophone Female Artist of the Year and she won Honorary Award during the ceremony.
-At the Juno Awards of 2008, Dion received six nominations, including two exclusively for D'elles: Album of the Year and Francophone Album of the Year.
+In July 2007, Dion was nominated for three Chérie FM Awards: Album of the Year (D'elles), French Song of the Year ("Et s'il n'en restait qu'une (je serais celle-là)"), and Female Artist of the Year.
+She also received the Honorary Award during the ceremony.
+In December 2007, she was nominated for Francophone Female Artist of the Year at the NRJ Music Awards and received the Honorary Award at the event.
+At the Juno Awards of 2008, Dion earned six nominations, including two specifically for D'elles: Album of the Year and Francophone Album of the Year.